Study Abroad With Honors

 Study abroad is an experience that we believe should be accessible to all students.
 The Honors College offers guidance on selecting study abroad programs from Counselor Alegra Lozano as well as help with scholarship opportunities such as the Gilman Scholarship by Andrew Chapman of the Office of Nationally Competitive Awards.
 The programs we offer annually are heavily subsidized by scholarships provided directly by the Honors College.

-Kayaking on Costa Rica Study Abroad
+Costa Rica Abroad Program

 Costa Rica